bids-standard/bids-specification/src/05-derivatives/04-functional-derivatives.md

         sub-001_task-rest_run-1_desc-anaticor_timeseries.json
 ```

-Time series will generally be stored as tables, with a row of column headers
+ROI-based time series will generally be stored as tables, with a row of column
-indicating the name of the time series.
-In the case where every voxel has a time
+headers indicating the name of the time series.
-series (i.e., voxel-wise regressors, as in ANATICOR), then the time series
+In the case where every voxel has a time series (i.e., voxel-wise regressors,
-should be saved as a NIfTI file.
+as in ANATICOR), then the time series should be saved as a NIfTI file.

 #### Column metadata special fields